mParticle/aquarium/src/assets/readme.md

-Add the new asset to src/assets/svg, with a semantic name (one that describes the function and not the shape) Then add the icon as an import and export in src/components/icons/index.ts Then add the icon to src/constants/Icons.ts to allow usage in as the `<Icon/>` component `name` prop
+Add the new asset to src/assets/svg, with a semantic name (one that describes the function and not the shape) Then add the icon as an import and export in src/components/icons/index.ts Then add the icon to src/constants/Icons.ts to allow usage in as the `<Icon />` component `name` prop

 If a color is required and not yet available to the `<Icon/>` component, it should be added to both `icon.css` file and the `IconColor` type